CanaDream Club Partners:

 After leaving the Hamilton area, join Queen Elizabeth Way toward Niagara Falls.
 Leave the highway at Winona and visit the Fifty Point Conservation Area, a magnificent 80-hectare park on the shores of Lake Ontario.

 Spend the day exploring incredible Niagara Falls.
 Visit the Falls by foot or see them from a greater height, consider a helicopter sightseeing tour.
+Visit the Welland Canal Viewing Centre at Lock 7 and watch large ships as they make their way through the locks connecting Lake Erie and Lake Ontario before moving on up the St Lawrence River and into the Atlantic Ocean.

 The Daredevil Gallery at the Imax Theatre, Niagara Falls, offers fascinating stories of the history of Niagara and of the daredevils themselves.